coryjquirk/cart-croc/README.md

 # Cart Croc

-# Summary:
+## Big Solutions for Small Businesses.

-- Cart Croc - Big Solutions for Small Businesses.
 Cart Croc is a point of sale (POS) application optimized for: Tracking consumers, managing inventory, and logging sales.
 This application was created using the MERN stack.

 # Creators:
 - [Cory Quirk](https://github.com/coryjquirk "Cory")